BrendenLasola/BrendenLasola/README.md

 ### Hi there 👋

 I'm Brenden Lasola from Seattle, Washington.
-I enjoy doing Data Analysis works
+Currently looking for oppurtunities in Data Analysis.

+* Coding: R, Python, SQL
+* GIS: ArcGIS, QGIS
+* Hobbies: E-Sports (T1 is my favorite team), Soccer, and Guitar!

 <!--
 **BrendenLasola/BrendenLasola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.